 Our next outing was to Esther Short Park in downtown Vancouver.
 It's a 5 acre park and is the oldest public square in the state.
 There is this really cool clock tower that chimes and then tells a story of the salmon.
 The arrow points to the doors that open with the story boards.

-The first salmon caught is magical and is carried to the
+The Chinook believe the salmon are their ancestors.
+The first salmon caught is magical and is carried to the village with ceremony. |

-The salmon is prepared with great care and shared
+The salmon is prepared with great care and shared among the tribe. |

-to the river to honor the tribes of the sea.
+The bones of the magical salmon are returned to the river to honor the tribes of the sea. |

 It's a nice park but it was sad to see all the homeless people just hanging out.